5 Things to Know About Covering and Camouflaging Vitiligo

 Today there are products created specifically to cover and camouflage vitiligo

-Over the past few decades, the beauty industry has made significant strides to creates products that are inclusive of all skin colors and types.
+Over the past few decades, the beauty industry has made significant strides to create products that are inclusive of all skin colors and types.
 The good news?
-Today there are beauty products specifically designed to meet the needs of those with skin conditions – and that includes products that cover and camouflage vitiligo.
+Today there are beauty products specifically designed to meet the needs of those with skin conditions–and that includes products that cover and camouflage vitiligo.

 One of our favorites?
 Vitiligo Vanquish, a liquid camouflage for vitiligo that allows for color customization and coverage of white spots.

-Vitiligo Vanquish was created by and for those with vitiligo in partnership with Fake Bake and comes in a kit that includes everything you need – a 6-ounce camouflage liquid, large and small application brushes, a glass dipping and storage jar, washable blotting cloth and optional color-customizing drops.
+Vitiligo Vanquish was created by and for those with vitiligo in partnership with Fake Bake and comes in a kit that includes everything you need–a 6-ounce camouflage liquid, large and small application brushes, a glass dipping and storage jar, washable blotting cloth and optional color-customizing drops.
 (All for just $39 by the way.)

 Most products only provide coverage for up to a few days

 You heard that right.
 While makeup typically requires daily application, tanners and camouflages can last a few days and even up to a week.
-That’s because tanners and camouflages work by applying an active ingredient – typically dihydroxyacetone (DHA) made from sugar beets or sugar cane – to the surface layer of your skin.
-The active ingredient darkens the skin and artificially produces a tan – temporarily.
+That’s because tanners and camouflages work by applying an active ingredient–typically dihydroxyacetone (DHA) made from sugar beets or sugar cane–to the surface layer of your skin.
+The active ingredient darkens the skin and artificially produces a tan–temporarily.

 Not all products are transfer-resistant

 If you’re familiar with makeup, tanners or camouflages, you’re likely also familiar with stained clothes, towels, sheets.
-You name it, someone has seen it.
 That’s because not all products are transfer-resistant.
 In other words, not all products are formulated to avoid transferring onto external surfaces.
+This can be a source of worry, frustration and even embarrassment to those wearing the product.

 Products can be expensive, but don’t have to be

 Tired of feeling like your beauty routine is equivalent to a monthly college loan or mortgage payment?
 You aren’t alone.
-People pay for results and while a product that works doesn’t have to expensive, the reality is that cosmetic products don’t necessarily come cheap.
+People pay for results and while a product that works doesn’t have to be expensive, the reality is that cosmetic products don’t necessarily come cheap.

 Erika Page is the Founder and Editor of Living Dappled.
 After getting vitiligo at the age of seven, she lost 100% of her pigment to the condition and today lives with universal vitiligo.